ai-natives/persona-kit/docs/persona-kit-v0.1-specification.md

 ## Overview

-PersonaKit v0.1 is a focused MVP implementation of the Work Assistant use case, designed to validate core concepts while providing immediate value to individual knowledge workers.
+PersonaKit v0.1 is a focused MVP that enables work assistant agents to model their users' work patterns and preferences.
+It validates the core concept of agents becoming more effective by understanding and adapting to the specific humans they assist.

+Note: While v0.1 focuses on the assistant use case (agent adapting to user), future versions will expand to full role-playing scenarios (agent embodying other people).

 ## Why Work Assistant First?